GrinonBarrett/Taksidos/Extras/Magic Armor.md

 Fine alder-dyed sliken layers beneath chain utilizing steel and hadrium present the wearer with *immunity to unarmed attacks with an odd attack roll*.
 Cost to repair is $900 per point.

+**Mirror Plate**
+Cuirass
+$50,000 , 32 lbs.
+1/3
+A set of polished round plates that offers moderate protection against blades and exquisite protection against supernatural attacks. *Magical attacks which would qualify to damage armor or have a natural result of 1 are reflected back to their attacker*.

 **Obsidian Plate**
 Plate
 $400,000, 55 lb.